Delran High School: Athletics

-The boys' soccer team has won the NJSIAA Group II championship in 1983 (defeating Millburn High School in the tournament final), 1986 (as co-champion with Millburn), 1988 (as co-champion with Chatham High School), 2003 (as co-champion with Kearny High School), 2004 (vs. Harrison High School), 2008 (as co-champion with Cliffside Park High School), 2009 (as co-champion with Cliffside Park) and 2013 (vs. Newton High School); the program's eight group championships is the tenth-most among high schools in the state.
-The 1983 team finished the season with a record of 22-0-1 after defeating Millburn by a score of 2-1 on a goal scored by Peter Vermes with under a minute left in the second overtime period in the Group II finals.
+The boys' soccer team has won the NJSIAA Group II championship in 1983 (defeating Millburn High School in the tournament final), 1986 (as co-champion with Millburn), 1988 (as co-champion with Chatham High School), 2003 (as co-champion with Kearny High School), 2004 (vs. Harrison High School), 2008 (as co-champion with Cliffside Park High School), 2009 (vs. Cliffside Park) and 2013 (vs. Newton High School); the program's eight group championships is the tenth-most among high schools in the state.
+The 1983 team finished the season with a record of 22-0-1 after defeating Millburn by a score of 2–1 on a goal scored by Peter Vermes with under a minute left in the second overtime period in the Group II finals.
 The 1986 team finished the season with a record of 17-5-1 after being declared as co-champion with Delran following a 1–1 tie in the tournament final played at Trenton State College.
 The 2003 team was Group I state co-champion after a 1–1 tie with Harrison High School.
 The team moved on to win the 2004 Group II state championship with a shootout win vs. Cinnaminson High School in the semifinals and a 2–1 victory against Harrison High School in the tournament final.
 In 2005, they lost the sectional finals with a 2–1 loss to Haddonfield Memorial High School.
 In 2007 The team also made it to the sectional finals with a 4–1 loss to Cinnaminson High School.
 The team won the 2008 Central Jersey Group II sectional with a 3–1 win over Shore Regional High School.
 Then they moved on to play Middle Township High School in the state semis and won 4–2.
 They drew 2–2 in the state finals to Cliffside Park High School.
 They recently won the 2009 Central Jersey Group II with a 2–1 over-time victory in the quarter-finals over school rival Cinnaminson High School.
 In the finals they defeated Raritan High School in penalty-kicks after drawing 0–0 in regulation.
 Then they played West Deptford High School and pulled a 1–0 victory over the South Jersey Group II champions in the state semi-finals.
-In the state finals they had a re-match with Cliffside Park High School, the team they tied in the state-finals the previous year, and ended up beating them, 2-0.
+In the state finals they had a re-match with Cliffside Park High School, the team they tied in the state-finals the previous year, and ended up beating them, 2–0.
 By winning the Group II state championships they finished their 2009 season with a 21-2-1 record and were ranked 5th in the state, 2nd in South Jersey and 1st in Group II by The Star-Ledger.
-In 2013, the team defeated Newton High School in the tournament final by a score of 3-2 in overtime to win the Group II title.
+In 2013, the team defeated Newton High School in the tournament final by a score of 3–2 in overtime to win the Group II title.